matipina/linkedin-scraper/readme.md

 ## Disclaimers

-Due to possible the presence of captchas, this program cannot run completely unsupervised.
+* Due to possible the presence of captchas, this program cannot run completely unsupervised.
 It requires human input everytime that a captcha pops up.
+* Even when there is a match in the scraping process, it is possible for there to be errors.
+It's always important to manually review the results, making sure that the stored data corresponds to the target user. **Recommendation:** check the stored LinkedIn url to quickly review a user's profile and check if it matches the original search.